chiedo/vim-px-to-em/README.md

 :Px
 ```

+Add a bang (eg. :Px!) to any of the above command to bypass the prompts before each conversion.

 If you don't want to use the standard Base font of 16px, add the following to your ~/.vimrc

 ```